mariohevia/cwi-mariohevia/README.md

 \freq_datasets - there are saved frequency datasets from the Leipzig Corpora Collection and a python file that preprocess the data \freq_datasets\freq_preprocess.py

-\pretrained_models - there are the word2vec models for english and spanish
+\pretrained_models - here you should download the word2vec models for english and spanish info in \pretrained_models\READ_ME.txt

 \utils - there are 6 python files from which only 5 are used when executing `python3 final.py` the other one (wordvecavg.py) was a test to use the average of word vectors to work with target words with more than one token.